 - Make extra copies of the parish bulletin, newsletters, even business cards to distribute to family, friends, neighbors, co-workers, and encourage parishioners to take and distribute them.

-- Plan special adult faith formation programs, renewal processes, parish missions and parish family activities designed for parishioners to bring their inactive/unchurched family and friends to.
+- Plan special adult faith formation programs, renewal processes, parish missions and parish family activities designed so parishioners can bring their inactive/unchurched family and friends.